-However, organisations should further customise this integration process and allow the leader to assimilate in an organic, more beneficial manner.
+However, organizations should further customize this integration process and allow the leader to assimilate in an organic, more beneficial manner.

 Setting up new leaders up for success

-The following steps or customised variations of these steps will help in doing so.
+The following steps or customized variations of these steps will help in doing so.